Hadronic effects on the X(3872) meson abundance in heavy ion collisions: Hadronic effects on the meson

 {\allowdisplaybreaks }

-In obtaining the full amplitudes we introduce the following form factors at interaction vertices to prevent the artificial growth of the tree-level amplitudes with the energy,
+In obtaining the full amplitudes we introduce the following form factors at interaction vertices to prevent the artificial growth of the tree-level amplitudes with the energy:

-where ${\vec q}^2$ is the squared three-momentum transfer for $t$ and $u$ channels and the squared three-momentum of the incoming particles for $s$ channel taken in the center of mass frame.
+where ${\vec q}^2$ is the squared three-momentum transfer for $t$ and $u$ channels and the squared three-momentum of the incoming particles for $s$ channel taken in the center-of-mass frame.
 For the cutoff parameter $\Lambda$, we use $\Lambda=2.0$ GeV.
-The final isospin- and spin-averaged cross section is given by,
+The final isospin- and spin-averaged cross section is given by